 Liam started with Surfing Victoria in 2008 as a trainee before obtaining a Bachelor of Sports Management / Business at the University of Ballarat.
 Liam started full time with Surfing Victoria in 2013 as the Marketing and Comms manager.

-He currently works across all aspects of the organisation including events, programs, partnerships and government.
+He oversees all events, marketing, partnerships and government.

 Cahill Bell-Warren